kawasima/waitt/README.md

 WAITT is the Web Application Integration Test Tool.

-Using WAITT, your can deploy your application to any server without building a war or jar file.
+Using WAITT, you can deploy your application to any server without building war or jar file.

 ## Usage